Leaping into history: Monarchs run away with fifth state title

 Kavan also took home fifth to end a 42-9 season.
 He, too, had to bounce back from a loss in the quarters.
 He suffered a tough 5-3 sudden victory loss to Jacob McGee of Logan View before a 13-2 major decision win, 8-4 win, 12-3 major loss and 3-2 squeaker.

-The toughest losses were those that went to Jakob Kavan, Vandenberg and Andel.
+Although it was an overall successful couple of days, Jakob Kavan, Vandenberg and Andel no doubt left with a bittersweet taste.
 Kavan faced a title rematch against unbeaten Cole Kunz of Central City and had Kunz on the ropes through the first five minutes of the match.
 It was a 4-1 Kavan lead in the final two minutes that became 5-1 on an escape 48 seconds into the final period.
 A scramble and a Kunz takedown at the edge of the circle had Kavan on his back unable to fight away.

 Vandenberg fell behind Ty Rainforth of O'Neill 5-0 on a takedown and three-point nearfall in the early stages and never recovered.
 Andel suffered a third defeat to David City's Tre' Daro and couldn't find any offense.
 Daro rode him out for more than half the match.